OfItselfSo/LineGrinder/README.md

     * Runs on Windows 10 or higher.
     * The software was written in C# and a Visual Studio 2019 solution and project are included with the source code.

+## Tutorial Videos
+Tutorial Videos are available on the OfItselfSo YouTube channel at: [https://www.youtube.com/@ofitselfso](https://www.youtube.com/@ofitselfso)

+## Help Files and Manual

+The Online Manual (http://www.ofitselfso.com/LineGrinder/LineGrinderHelp/LineGrinderHelp_TableOfContents.html)  contains a set of help files which, when viewed in sequence, form a "Get Started Guide".
+There are also specific help files which discuss how to prepare and output suitable Gerber files from the Eagle and DesignSpark software.
+The Line Grinder software repository contains a complete set of these help files.

 ## What Line Grinder Does Not Do

 Please be aware that the Line Grinder software is purely a code generator.
 In other words, if you feed it some Gerber or Excellon files you will get some GCode out.
 Where, how and when you run those GCode files is entirely up to you.
 Specifically, the Line Grinder software is not a machine controller (like EMC2, Mach3, TurboCNC or many others) and it cannot make your PC physically interact with a CNC mill.

-## Help Files and Manual

-The Online Manual (http://www.ofitselfso.com/LineGrinder/LineGrinderHelp/LineGrinderHelp_TableOfContents.html)  contains a set of help files which, when viewed in sequence, form a "Get Started Guide".
-There are also specific help files which discuss how to prepare and output suitable Gerber files from the Eagle and DesignSpark software.
-The Line Grinder software repository contains a complete set of these help files.

 ## License

-The CS_LCD Library is open source and released under the MIT License.
-The home page for this project can be found at [http://www.OfItselfSo.com/LineGrinder/LineGrinder.php](http://www.OfItselfSo.com/LineGrinder/LineGrinder.php).
-A compiled binary is available in zipped format on the home page for those who do not wish to compile their own copy.
+The LineGrinder software is open source and released under the MIT License.